 Admission for civilian graduate students is competitive and spaces are limited, so meeting our minimum entry standards does not guarantee admission.
 Please review this page thoroughly, in particular the sections on unsponsored applicants and competency in English below.

 The Royal Military College of Canada offers a full range of graduate degrees at the Masters and Doctoral levels.
-Graduate enrollment is open to both civilian and military students.
+Graduate enrolment is open to both civilian and military students.
 Civilian students are treated the same as at any other Canadian university: there are no military duties and there is no offer or obligation to join the Canadian Armed Forces.

 The Electrical and Computer Engineering Department offers the Master of Applied Science and Doctoral degrees in Electrical Engineering, Computer Engineering, and Software Engineering.
 All of our graduate degrees are fully accredited by the Ontario Council on Graduate Studies.